Taking on an employee

 Employees are allowed to salary sacrifice for tax/NIC purposes for benefits that the government wants to encourage such as pension saving.
 However, for minimum wage purposes – all salary sacrifice is problematic if it takes your employee's pay below the minimum wage – no matter what the benefit.

-If the minimum wage rate for her circumstances goes up to, say £9.80 in April 2023, then assuming Neena still works 35 hours a week and does not have a pay rise, Neena would only be able to sacrifice around £38.50 of her pay for childcare vouchers, as the minimum amount of cash that her employer must pay her is now £343.
+If the minimum wage rate for her circumstances goes up to, say £10.90 in April 2024, then assuming Neena still works 35 hours a week and does not have a pay rise, Neena would not be able to sacrifice any of her pay for childcare vouchers, as the minimum amount of cash that her employer must pay her is now £381.50.

 What to do if you discover a shortfall